Maverun/Discourse-Discord.Bot/Readme.md

-This bot allow to check Discourse if there is any new update or not.
+This bot allow to check Discourse if there is any new update thread or not.

 Simply replace your email and password of discord account in Config.

 Also make sure you get Discord Channel ID for discord reply to.

     Few way to get ID from channel
     -say \#channel
         you will see somthing like <#123456789>, just grab 123456789 part and replace it